Crypto-Forge-Labs/crypto-yall/docs/AI_ASSISTED_SETUP.md

 - 3 trading bots (Daily, Intraday, Aggressive) running on MY OWN Hyperliquid testnet account
 - Email alerts to my own Gmail
 - Optional Telegram alerts to my phone
-- 4 private GitHub Gists that store the bots' memory
+- 4 secret GitHub Gists that store the bots' memory
 - 12 GitHub Secrets and 13 GitHub Variables in my forked repo
 - A test trade to confirm everything works

 Everything runs on MY accounts.
-Nobody else can access my money, my keys, or my trades.
-I keep full control.
+I keep control of my accounts and credentials, and I never share private keys, passwords, or tokens in the AI chat.

 Guide me through these 8 phases in order.
 The exact steps are below — use them verbatim.